JasonLocklin/Dissertation/VWM/Results.md

-When considering the response probabilities, the single square condition of the VWM task was analyzed separately, as it represents an arguably distinct challenge to participants, and the outcome variables are different (i.e., it lacks a $P_{NT}$ measure) when compared with trials that contain non-target distractors.
+When considering the response probabilities, the single square condition of the VWM task was analyzed separately, as it represents an arguably distinct challenge to participants, and the outcome variables are different when compared with trials that contain non-target distractors (i.e., it lacks a $P_{NT}$ measure).
 It does not require the participant to encode spatial location, or any binding of colour and spatial location, so it is more purely a measure of the person's ability to precisely encode and recall a target colour.